 Research where your customers and clients are going for information.
-I would start by first asking your sales team what types of content publications your customers are currently reading, where are they going for information and what are the questions Sales is asking those customers.
+I would start by first asking your sales team what types of content publications your customers are currently reading, where they are going for information, and the questions Sales are asking those customers.

 Tactic #5.
 Keep the touches coming

 Most lead nurturing programs don’t begin to impact conversion before at least five meaningful touches.
 It’s important to continue nurturing leads, whether it takes five touches or 25 touches, to get them to the sales-ready point.

 For example, if you have a nine-month sales cycle, you should nurture a lead in those nine months, and that’s at a minimum level.
 So that means nine nurturing patterns during that lead.

 Bottom Of The Funnel: Convert More Opportunities